Surviving Mormonism, Explained

 Introduction to Surviving Mormonism, with Heather Gay

-Bravo has announced a three-part limited series, Surviving Mormonism with Heather Gay, which premieres on Tuesday, November 11, 2025.
-The series follows Heather Gay, star of The Real Housewives of Salt Lake City, as she speaks with individuals who have experienced The Church of Jesus Christ of Latter-day Saints in a variety of ways, including former members, abuse survivors, and ex-LDS leaders.
+The Bravo three-part limited series Surviving Mormonism with Heather Gay follows Heather Gay, star of The Real Housewives of Salt Lake City, as she speaks with individuals who have experienced The Church of Jesus Christ of Latter-day Saints in a variety of ways, including former members, abuse survivors, and former LDS leaders.
+The series shares stories that are serious and, at times, difficult to watch, shedding light on experiences of abuse, secrecy, and the personal challenges faced by some within the Church.

 It is important to note that these accounts do not reflect the experiences of all members.
 While harm has occurred, as in any large organization, the Church strives to provide a safe environment and has a zero-tolerance policy for abuse.
 The LDS community continues to emphasize family, service, and faith, with millions finding guidance, support, and purpose through their involvement.